kjolley/BIGSdb_documentation/data_downloads.rst

 ***************************
 Allele sequence definitions
 ***************************
-Click the 'Allele sequences' link in the 'Downloads' section.
+Expand the 'Downloads' section by clicking the '+' button and then click the 'Allele sequences' link.

 .. image:: /images/data_downloads/download_alleles.png